Babelscape/FENICE/README.md

 ```

 ## Long-Form summarization Evaluation
-Check-out our dataset annotations for long-form summarization evaluation (Section 4.4 in the paper):
+Check-out our dataset of annotations for long-form summarization evaluation (Section 4.4 in the paper):

 🤗 [Babelscape/story_summeval](https://huggingface.co/Babelscape/story_summeval)